MarshallMoorman/CertBox/README.md

 - **macOS-Specific Features**:
   - Prompts for Full Disk Access on macOS to allow searching the entire filesystem for keystores.
 If access is denied, a dialog guides the user to enable Full Disk Access in System Settings > Privacy & Security.
   - Uses a custom-generated `CertBox.icns` file for the macOS app icon, created from `graphics/certbox_icon.png` during the build process.
-  - **Full Disk Access Note**: CertBox will appear in System Settings > Privacy & Security > Full Disk Access after the first attempt to perform a deep search.
-  - **App Management Note**: If CertBox needs to modify a keystore file within another application’s bundle (e.g., another app’s JDK), macOS will prompt for "App Management" permission, which must be granted separately.
+  - **Full Disk Access Note**: CertBox is a sandboxed app with the `com.apple.security.files.all` entitlement to request Full Disk Access.
+It will appear in System Settings > Privacy & Security > Full Disk Access after the first attempt to perform a deep search.
+Users can pre-grant Full Disk Access before initiating a deep search to avoid prompts during operation.
+If CertBox needs to modify a keystore file within another application’s bundle (e.g., another app’s JDK), macOS will prompt for "App Management" permission, which must be granted separately.

 ## Getting Started
 1. Clone the repository: `git clone https://github.com/MarshallMoorman/CertBox.git`